Competition

 (2) Evidence may be

-admitted to show that a person or an employee, an
+admitted to show that a person or an employee, an agent or, where the person is

-behaved in a manner that would not have been expected if –
+have been expected if –

 (a) an